Too many early mornings recently? Here are all of the reasons your toddler is waking up to early, and what you can do about it!

 The reason might be schedule-based, but it could also have to do with their sleep environment or physiological developments.

-Here’s a list of potential reasons your toddler is waking up too early and how you can troubleshoot each one.
+These are the most common reasons I see toddlers waking up too early and how you can troubleshoot each one.

 1. They’re Napping too Late